dimgerogiannis/Arc2Avatar/README.md

 ## 🚀 Usage

-To train your 3D avatars, follow these steps:
+To train your own 3D avatars, follow these steps:

 1. **Create a subject directory**
    Make a new folder for your subject (e.g. `subject_id`) and place a single image of the individual inside it.